What to Do If Someone is Blackmailing You from Another Country

 Content Removal and Monitoring

 If intimate content is the leverage being used, professional monitoring services can watch for it appearing online and quickly remove it using DMCA takedowns, direct platform requests, and search engine de-indexing.
-This doesn't prevent the blackmailer from having the content, but it limits the damage if they attempt to share it.
+The Cyber Civil Rights Initiative also provides free support and removal resources for victims of non-consensual intimate image sharing.

 Platform Account Takedowns